tonerkayla94/MinecraftMod/proposal.md

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

-A Minecraft Mod that lets you buy, eat, and make food and drinks.
+A Minecraft Mod that lets you buy, eat, and make food and snacks.
 We will provide more ingredients and cooking options.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?